KelvinHere/book-review-app/README.md

 * Sort feature is a collapsable menu which takes up little space when not used

+### Changes during development

+During development a new usefull feature was added:- After sorting books by rating also sub-sort them by number of reviews.

+This would allow books that have a high rating and lots of reviews rank higher than books with just one high rating review.
+But this feature needed another field to be added to all the documents.
+I wrote a small script that would update all documents of my book collection with the new field **review_num**, after this all books in the books collection would be itterated over and have the length of the reviews array assigned to the review_num field.

+An extra method was created to increment or decrement the review_num each time a review is added or removed.

+This was done after using mongodump.exe to create a backup of the database.

 ### Future Features

 ##### Near Future